Is cyber security strategy important for me?

 The course content has been designed by our lead academic Ciaran Martin, Professor of Practice in the Management of Public Organisations.
 Ciaran offers a wealth of experience as the founding Chief Executive of the National Cyber Security Centre, part of GCHQ.

-You will also benefit from the academic support of a subject-expert course Facilitator, who will be on hand to provide feedback and answer questions throughout your learning journey.
+You will also benefit from the academic support of a subject-expert course Facilitator, who will provide feedback and answer questions throughout your learning journey.